coderatio/smartsms/README.md

 1. Sending group of numbers with names
 2. Sending from a csv, excel, txt or pdf file
 3. Scheduling messages

+## Contributing
+Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.

 ## How can I thank you?
 Why not star the github repo?
 I'd love the attention!
 Why not share the link for this repository on Twitter or Facebook?
 Spread the word!

-Don't forget to follow me on [twitter!](https://twitter.com/josiahoyahaya)
+Don't forget to follow me on [twitter!](https://twitter.com/josiahoyahaya){:target="_blank"}

 Thanks!
 [Josiah O. Yahaya](https://github.com/coderatio).